liufran1/bageledio/README.md

 **Backend To Do**:
 * Streamline creation of original file
-* Cron job runs at certain time
+* Cron job runs at certain time - AWS lambda
 * Have folder of files ready to go, script iterates over the files
+* have database of videos
+* automatically assign dates to video, given atp/wta, top view vs bottom view, when the player was last featured. submit info to the script, and it renames the file automatically - don't include date in video name, instead have top/bottom
+  * could do reoptimizations every day - rename older files based on new files
 * Expand to other sports
     * Basketball - requires more sophisticated object detection